-Favorite Photo Locations – San Diego, California
+Favorite Photo Locations - San Diego

 San Diego is the 8th largest city in the US and the 2nd largest city in California.
 San Diego is located In Southern California adjacent to the Mexican border.
 San Diego is known for its mild climate, deep-water harbor, beaches, association with the US Navy, and recently as a healthcare and biotechnology enclave.
 The population was over 1.3 million as of the 2010 census.